-A. Weight Matrix of LSTM Gates
+A. Weights Matrix of LSTM Gates

 In this design, the four matrices of i, f, o, u gates in LSTMs are combined into one large matrix since they share the same size.
-Thus, in one TS calculation of the LSTM, we only need to focus on one large matrix multiplied by one vector for the whole LSTM cell instead of four small matrices multiplying one vector.
+Thus, in one time-step calculation of the LSTM, we only need to focus on one large matrix multiplied by one vector for the whole LSTM cell instead of four small matrices multiplying one vector.
 This is a generic optimization that can be applied to any MVMs that share the same input vector.
-Since each gate matrix has the size of $Lh \times (Lx + Lh)$, the size of the combined matrix is $(4 \times Lh) \times (Lx + Lh)$.
-Then we have $Hw = 4 \times Lh$ and Lw = Lh + Lx.
-Besides, the weights of the four LSTM gates are also interleaved in the final weights matrix.
-Therefore, the related elements in the result vector from four gates are adjacent and can be reduced easily via the element-wise operations in the LSTM-tail units.
+Since each gate matrix has the size of $Lh \times (Lx + Lh)$ , the size of the combined matrix is $(4 \times Lh) \times (Lx + Lh)$ .
+Then